 If you want to combine city sightseeing and shopping with a relaxing stay in the countryside, there are plenty of campsites near the main towns.
 City camping is also a good option if you are travelling on a budget.

-In Oslo, try Bogstad Camping, a large, four-star campsite located next to a beach where you can rent small boats and equipment for windsurfing.
+In Oslo, try Bogstad Camping (Google translate), a large, four-star campsite located next to a beach where you can rent small boats and equipment for windsurfing.
 Or stay at Ekeberg Camping, which boasts great views of Oslo.
 You can go horse riding and play crazy golf nearby.

-Lone Camping is the largest campsite in Bergen, beautifully located by Lake Haukeland.
-Another option is Bratland Camping, 16 kilometres southeast of Bergen’s centre.
+The largest campsite in Bergen, Lone Camping is beautifully located by Lake Haukeland.
+Another option is Bratland Camping, 9.94 miles southeast of Bergen’s center.
 There is a direct bus connection to and from Bergen bus station.

-Storsand Camping near Trondheim enjoys picturesque surroundings by the Trondheimfjord.
-Easily accessible from the city centre, the family owned Flakk Camping is another good choice, only 11 kilometres from Trondheim.
+Near Trondheim, Storsand Camping enjoys picturesque surroundings by the Trondheimfjord.
+Easily accessible from the city center, the family owned Flakk Camping is another good choice, only 6 miles from Trondheim.

-Mosvangen Camping can be found only two kilometres from Stavanger centre in an outdoor recreation area.
-Vølstadskogen Camping, located in peaceful surroundings 15 kilometres from Stavanger, is an alternative for those who plan to combine activities in the city with excursions to the Lysefjord or Preikestolen.
+Only 1.2 miles from Stavanger center in an outdoor recreation area, Mosvangen Camping can be found.
+Located in peaceful surroundings 9 miles from Stavanger, Vølstadskogen Camping is an alternative for those who plan to combine activities in the city with excursions to the Lysefjord or Preikestolen.

-Tromsø Camping is idyllically situated next to the Tromsdal River, only 10 minutes from Tromsø centre by bus.
+Idyllically situated next to the Tromsdal River, Tromsø Camping is only 10 minutes from Tromsø center by bus.

 Glamp it up